Apollo-Core/EE-IO/README.md

 #### Type Mapping Examples

-The following example defines two possible type mappings for functions of the type _Addition_: (a) A serverless functions which is accessible under the link FUNCTION_LINK and (b) a function executed in a local container with the image IMAGE_NAME.
+The following example defines three possible type mappings for functions of the type _Addition_: (a) A serverless functions which is accessible under the link FUNCTION_LINK, (b) a function executed in a local container with the image IMAGE_NAME, (c) a function implemented within Apollo's source code (this is used exclusively to enable a demonstration of Apollo which relies neither on Docker containers nor on the deployment of serverless functions).

 ```json
 [